Learn About Clubfoot

 Treatment may involve moving the foot into the correct position and using a cast to keep it there.
 This is often done by an orthopedic specialist.
 Treatment should be started as early as possible, ideally, shortly after birth, when it is easiest to reshape the foot.

 Gentle stretching and recasting will be done every week to improve the position of the foot.
-Generally, five to 10 casts are needed.
+Generally, 5 to 10 casts are needed.
 The final cast will stay in place for 3 weeks.
 After the foot is in the correct position, the child will wear a special brace nearly full time for 3 months.
-Then, the child will wear the brace at night and during naps for up to 3 years.
+Then, the child will wear the brace at night for 3 to 5 years.

 Often, the problem is a tightened Achilles tendon, and a simple procedure is needed to release it.